kimberllyflorez/node-server/.gitignore/README.md

 #webServer = restServer

-ypu must to execute '''npm install''' to recreate node moduls
+ypu must to execute '''npm install''' to recreate node moduls the